-Elementary classes may participate in field trip experiences.
+Primary Village North classes may participate in field trip experiences.
 Parents will be asked to fill out a field trip permission slip, which must be returned prior to the trip.
 Students may NOT participate in these activities unless the signed note is in our possession.
-Note: Adults attending field trips as chaperones may not bring other children.
+Note: Adults attending field trips as chaperones may not bring other children and may be required to pay an admittance fee.